-Through this fall, 44 residencies led by teaching artists trained in trauma-informed practices haven taken place in schools affected–directly or indirectly–by last year’s firestorm.
+From May through December 2018, 47 residencies led by teaching artists trained in trauma-informed practices took place in schools affected–directly or indirectly–by the firestorm of 2017.
 These public school residencies are supported by the Creative Sonoma Recovery Fund.

-The Creative Sonoma program Using Arts to Address Trauma: 2018 Teaching Artist Residencies began this past spring and has continued into the fall.
+The Creative Sonoma program Using Arts to Address Trauma: 2018 Teaching Artist Residencies began Spring 2018 and continued into the fall.
 Over the summer, the residencies also took place at nine local Boys & Girls Club Summer camps.

 Students considered details that made their houses comfortable and safe.
 Fairy house features included feather beds of all sizes, hammocks from corn husks, and sitting areas for family and friends made from shells and acorns.
 Each day, students strategically and happily added items to make their house a home, sometimes including staircases, look-outs, and escape hatches.
 One student said, “At night I think about what I’m going to add to my house the next day.
 I can’t wait to get to school to try it.”